Central Milton Keynes: West of Grafton Gate: the station district

 This district is defined by Saxon Gate (Saxon Street, V7) to the north-east, the West Coast Main Line (and the adjacent A5) to the south-west, Portway (H5, A509) to the north-west and Childs Way (H6) to the south-east.
 The core retail district is further delimited by Silbury and Avebury Boulevards, with civic and office developments outside the Boulevards.

 The main feature of the district is the Milton Keynes Central railway station (an inter-city stop on the West Coast Main Line), one of the seven stations serving the Milton Keynes urban area.
-Coach services operate from here as well as from the Milton Keynes coachway next to junction 14 of the M1 motorway.
-Services include the Stagecoach X5 service that replaces the Varsity Line, which links Milton Keynes with Oxford in the west (for connections to the west and Wales) and Cambridge in the east; and the 99 service to Luton Airport, operated by Stagecoach East.
-The station building houses commercial office lets and food outlets, and the Station Square development includes further office lets and retail outlets.
+The buildings around Station Square house commercial offices, residential flats, food outlets a gym.

-The bus interchange bays are located at the railway station forecourt.
-(The former central bus station is located opposite the railway station but has not been operating as such since 1997.
-The upstairs level of the bus station (formerly a night club) accommodates a young peoples' facility, 'the Buszy'.
-This includes an award-winning covered "urban" skate-boarding area, which has attracted international 'skaters' and film crews).
+The bus bays located at the railway station forecourt provide a primary interchange point for the local bus services.
+Although National Express coach services operate from the Milton Keynes coachway (next to junction 14 of the M1 motorway), the long-distance bus services operate from here.

-The former England National Hockey Stadium was located on a site to the north of the station, surrounded by a number of important retail units.
-Having been vacated, this was demolished in early 2010 and the site redeveloped as the Quadrant:MK, the headquarters for Network Rail.
-To the south of the station, there is another leisure and retail area – the Leisure Plaza, notably the Planet Ice Arena (home of Milton Keynes Lightning) and what was another ten-pin bowling alley.
+The former central bus station is located opposite the railway station but has not been operating as such since 1997.
+Beside the building, a young peoples' facility, 'the Buszy' includes an award-winning covered "urban" skate-boarding area, which has attracted international 'skaters' and film crews.